 HUSHTM: If you know why the alarm is sounding, and you can verify that it is not a life threatening situation, you can push the button on the initiating unit to silence the alarm for 8-10 minutes.
-If the smoke is not too dense, that unit will silence.
+If the smoke is not too dense, that unit, and all interconnected units will silence.
 After the HushTM period, the smoke alarm will automatically reset and sound the alarm if particles of combustion are still present.
 You can use HushTM repeatedly until the air has been cleared of the condition causing the alarm.

-NOTE: Dense smoke will override HushTM and sound a continuous alarm.
+NOTE: Dense smoke will override Hush[TM] and sound a continuous alarm.
 If no fire is present, check to see if one of the reasons listed in "Locations to avoid" may have caused the alarm.
 If a fire is discovered, get out and call the fire department or 911.

-This alarm is designed to minimize nuisance alarms.
 Cigarette smoke will not normally cause the unit to alarm, unless the smoke is blown directly into the alarm.
 Combustion particles from cooking may set off the alarm if it is located too close to a cooking appliance.
 Large quantities of combustible particles are generated from spills or when broiling.
 Using the fan on a range hood which vents to the outside (non-recirculating type) will also help prevent nuisance alarms from occurring by removing these combustible products from the kitchen.

-Carbon Monoxide (CO) Nuisance
+Carbon Monoxide (CO) Nuisance (combination smoke/CO models only)

-RESET: Pushing the button during CO alarm allows the unit to reset calculations and double check for the presence of CO.
+RESET: Pushing the Test/Hush button on a combination smoke/CO unit during CO alarm allows the unit to reset calculations and double check for the presence of CO.
 If the unit re-alarms within 6 minutes, it is sensing high levels of CO which can quickly become a dangerous situation.
 Move to fresh air and call 911.